Sara Juma Classes

-Each week, adults in three villages (Kimikouwa, Oldorko and Ranch) gather under a tree close to a traditional Maasai bomas for a Swahili literacy lesson.
-These lessons are offered to groups of 25-30 individuals, the majority of whom are women with no formal schooling.
-Participants in the classes have limited exposure to Swahili given that the language of communication in the home and village is Maasai.
-The adult literacy program is the first time they have been in a learning environment, held a pencil or spent time looking at printed material.
-Together, they laugh at the images they make on the chalk boards as they make an effort to write a-e-i-o-u.
+Each week, 15-20 women in three villages (Kimikouwa, Oldorko and Ranch) gather under a tree close to a traditional Maasai bomas for a Swahili literacy lesson.
+The language of communication in the home and village is Maasai and few of the women have any schooling experience, and so they have limited exposure to Swahili.
+For many of the women, the adult literacy program is the first time they have been in a learning environment, held a pencil or spent time looking at printed material.

 After 3 years, TEMBO celebrates with the women in a colourful graduation ceremony.
 The women recognize that they can now write their name, count in Swahili and “tell the doctor where it hurts because I know the name of body parts.”

 Grace, a tailoring instructor at the Longido Learning Centre has a dream: “In one year, it would be great if the local women could have the skills to make all of the school uniforms for the TEMBO girls.”
 This may sound like an unreachable goal but staff at the Longido Learning Centre (LIL) are moving forward to make this happen.